Types of Target Fields in Import Scenarios

 Text Box with Text

-The target field on the MYOB Advanced form may be a text box into which a user types text.
-For example, the Email box on the General Info tab of the Customers (AR303000) form is a text box in which the user types an email address.
+The target field on the MYOB Acumatica form may be a text box into which a user types text.
+For example, the Email box on the General tab of the Customers (AR303000) form is a text box in which the user types an email address.

 A text box can have a mask, which is denoted by the (_) symbol.
 If the text box has a mask, you cannot insert the underscore symbol (_) because this symbol is reserved for masked input in the system.
 If the text box has no mask, you can insert any characters into the box, including any letters and symbols.
 The length of the string that you insert into a text box should not exceed the maximum length of the underlying target element.
 (To check the maximum length, find the maximum string that can be manually inserted into the box on the form.)